blvckpvblo/flavor_getter/README.md

 }
 ```
 Customize the flavor names (dev and prod) and the applicationIdSuffixes (.dev and .prod) to match your desired flavors.

+5. When Proguard is enabled, which is the default for Android release builds, the `BuildConfig` Java class is renamed in the minification process and prevents the library from referencing it.
+To avoid this, add a rule in `android/app/proguard-rules.pro`:

+`-keep class com.example.yourPackageName.BuildConfig { *; }`

+The package name should match the `android:label` value in your `app/src/main/AndroidManifest.xml` file.

 ## Usage